 Although agar is derived from algae, it won’t make your vegan jello taste like the ocean.
 It’s completely tasteless, making it the ideal substitute for gelatin in most recipes.
 To substitute gelatin with agar in a non-vegan recipe, the ratio of powdered agar to gelatin is 1:1.
 If you’re using agar flakes or bars, you’ll need one tablespoon or half a bar per cup of water, respectively.

-For a more detailed look at the history and uses of agar, check out this informational video:
+For a more detailed look at agar agar, check out this informational video from Hot Thai Kitchen:

 Carrageenan: separating truth from fiction

 While agar sets slightly more firmly than gelatin, carrageenan is a bit softer, so you can experiment with both and decide which you prefer.
-Try using it to make jello or your very own homemade vegan cheese, like this yummy smoked cheddar from Julie and Kittee.
+Try using it to make jello or your very own homemade vegan cheese.

 Unlike carrageenan, poligeenan is treated with very strong acids and is not used in food production because it’s unsafe for consumption, which would explain the results of Tobacman’s flawed study.
 Of course animals would develop health problems from eating something that isn’t meant to be eaten!